invenia/blog/draft01.md

 end
 ```

-A simple example is a range iterator which yields every nth element, up to some number of elements:
+A simple example is a range iterator which yields every nth element up to some number of elements:

 ```julia
 julia> struct EveryNth